libxkbcommon 1.13.0

 See also

-XKB_EXPORT const struct xkb_event * xkb_event_iterator_next ( struct xkb_event_iterator events)
+XKB_EXPORT const struct xkb_event * xkb_events_next ( struct xkb_events events)

-Get the next event queued in an event iterator object.
+Get the next event from an event collection.

 Parameters